Is there an issue? Send a MessageReason:

 * TakeThat: [[Film/SupermanIVTheQuestForPeace The Nuclear Man]] makes his first official appearance in ''Superman'' #2 and is promptly killed by Rogol Zaar.

 * VillainsActHeroesReact: Both the ''Man of Steel'' miniseries and ''Superman'' #1 explore this notion.
-Jor-El had confronted Clark with the possibility that he is limiting himself to what he could do to help the people of Earth and ComicBook/MartianManhunter suggests that Superman could take his service to humanity to the next level by becoming some sort of leader to the global
+Jor-El had confronted Clark with the possibility that he is limiting himself to what he could do to help the people of Earth and ComicBook/MartianManhunter suggests that Superman could take his service to humanity to the next level by becoming some sort of leader to for the global community.

 * WeHardlyKnewYe: Nuclear Man shows up and is killed off within two pages.